-A large shrub 7 m high.
+A large shrub to 7 metres high.
 There are also prostrate forms found in the natural habitats.
 It is endemic to Queensland, occurring from Ipswich to Townsville, mainly along the coast in dry sclerophyll woodland and forest and coastal heathland, ridges and slopes.

 Leaves are alternate along the stems, strongly divided (pinnatisect), with linear lobes, to 30 cm long and 10 cm wide.
 Green-silver, with the underside have a silvery-sheen due to hairs.